ADULT CONTINUING EDUCATION

 Our HTP Program (6 weeks) prepares students for jobs in the hospitality industry and focuses on equipping students with the skills and knowledge they need to launch careers in the hotel industry.
 The six-week curriculum is composed of five modules: Industry-Specific Skills Training, English for the Hospitality, Customer Service, Work Readiness, and Computer Literacy delivered in a four-week intensive class.
-In the program’s final two weeks, participants job- shadow employees at one of our partner hotels, gaining hands-on skills and industry practice.
+In the program’s final two weeks, participants are placed in internships at one of our partner hotels, gaining hands-on skills and industry practice.
 Upon completion, staff work with each participant to land a first job in an area hotel.

 This 6-week program prepares students to work in a hospital, assisted living facility, nursing home, hotel, or restaurant.
 The course includes multiple modules: Industry-Specific Skills Training, English for the Healthcare Industry, English for the Hospitality (Hotel) Industry, Customer Service, Work Readiness, and Computer Literacy.
-This program provides students with key skills needed to succeed in entry-level jobs in hospitals, such as: Food Service, Patient Services, and Environmental Services (Housekeeping).
-Students have the opportunity to explore different aspects of those departments and leave the course with real-life skills that appeal to service-based employers.
+This program provides students with key skills needed to succeed in customer service, entry-level jobs in hotels and hospitals such as: Food Service, Patient Services, and Environmental Services (Housekeeping).
+Students can explore different career pathways and leave the course with real-life skills that appeal to service-based employers.
 In the program’s final two weeks, participants job- shadow employees at one of our partner hotels, and engage with professionals who work in the healthcare industry.
 Upon completion, staff work with each participant to land a first job in an area hotel or hospital.
 Students must have U.S. work experience and U.S. Work Authorization in order to apply.

 Information Sessions are held every Wednesday at 1:00 p.m.
 No appointment necessary.